PEZ/paste-replaced/README.md

 ![Paste Bare URL as Markdown Link](assets/paste-markdown-url-replaced.gif)

+## Your examples

+I've created a [gist for collecting examples](https://gist.github.com/PEZ/676706cdea7fdd24f23d92127fd2b3e2).
+Please consider adding your uses of this extension there!

 ## Why an array of arrays of tuples?

 You might have guessed it already.
 Since the extension only uses the first one you can use the rest of the array as a repository of nifty `Replacers`.